Potentiation Of Vascular Insufficiency

 Two young children of a subject in a clinical trial experienced serious adverse reactions following accidental ingestion of MIRVASO topical gel.
 Adverse reactions experienced by one or both children included lethargy, respiratory distress with apneic episodes (requiring intubation), sinus bradycardia, confusion, psychomotor hyperactivity, and diaphoresis.
 Both children were hospitalized overnight and discharged the following day without sequelae.

-Keep MIRVASO topical gel out of reach of children.
+Keep MIRVASO topical gel out of the reach of children.

 Some subjects in the clinical trials discontinued use of MIRVASO topical gel because of erythema or flushing.
 The effect of MIRVASO topical gel may begin to diminish hours after application.
 For some subjects in the clinical trials, erythema was reported to return worse compared to the severity at baseline [see ADVERSE REACTIONS].